-Floodplain Risk Management Policy refers to Council's adopted policy outlining the management of risk associated with flooding on lands across the Local Government Area.
+Floodplain Risk Management Policy refers to Council's adopted policy outlining the management of risk associated with flooding on lands across the Local Government Area in accordance with State Government's Flood Prone Land Policy and NSW Floodplain Development Manual 2005.

 Floodplain Risk Management Study is a study of the risks across the floodplain and evaluates management options for both existing and proposed development.
-A floodplain risk management study needs to be developed in accordance with the principles and guidelines contained in the Flood Risk Management Manual.
+A floodplain risk management study needs to be developed in accordance with the principles and guidelines contained in the NSW Floodplain Management Manual.